piment/piment/README.md

 #### 👨‍🎓 I'm currently studying FullStack development at "Wild Code School" (Toulouse, 31)

-#### 👯 I you're a student too, feel free to contact me at "romain at mura dot io" if you want to collaborate on any side project.
+#### 👯 If you're a student too, feel free to contact me at "romain at mura dot io" if you want to collaborate on any side project.

 <!--